Show/Hide Code

 # Add some layout and legend

-baseGroups = c("World Imagery","World Topo"),
+baseGroups = c("World Imagery", "World Topo"),

 position = "topleft",

-options = leaflet::layersControlOptions(collapsed = FALSE),
+options = layersControlOptions(collapsed = FALSE),

 overlayGroups = c("raster", "training", "validation")